 New York City’s Ghostly Greenwich Village

-This is the neighborhood most ripe for a NYC ghost tour and the Greenwich Village Haunted Ghost tour is ideal because it caps the group at 20 people.
+This is the neighborhood most ripe for a NYC ghost tour and the Greenwich Village Haunted Ghost tour is is good choice because it caps the group at 20 people.
 Trying to navigate the busy and narrow Village streets in a group any larger would be unwieldy.

 The tour begins and ends at Washington Square Park, which has a wealth of history and ghosts all on its own, and makes engaging stops in between.

-• Lighten the mood after your tour at one of NYC’s top dessert spots.
+• Lighten the mood after your tour at one of my favorite NYC dessert spots.

 • Trade in touristy midtown for your own charming Greenwich Village flat.